Bailee’s insurance coverage

 - Garages and auto shops

-If you’re not sure what insurance protection you already have or if bailee’s coverage actually applies to your particular business, speak with an insurance expert at 1-800-731-2228.
+If you’re not sure what insurance protection you already have or if bailee’s coverage actually applies to your particular business, speak with one of our brokers.